A Real-Space Perspective on Dephasing in Solid-State High Harmonic Generation

+We now compare HHG spectra calculated with both considered dephasing mechanisms with spectra obtained after simulating far-field propagation.
+Fig. \ref{fig:farFieldComparison} shows the comparison of the HHG spectra calculated with (a) a uniform dephasing time of $T_2 = 2.7$ fs (dashed green line) and (b) the spatially-dependent dephasing mechanism given by Eqs. (\ref{eq:wannierW}) and (\ref{eq:wannierWF}) (dashed red line) with the spectrum obtained after far-field propagation (solid blue line in both subfigures).
+The spatially-dependent dephasing mechanism is calculated with a dephasing boundary of $\Delta n_2 = 8$ and width of $\sigma = 6$ lattice sites.
+The far-field spectrum is obtained by simulating HHG with a dephasing time of $T_2 = 10$ fs across the beamfront of a radially symmetric Gaussian beam with a waist of 50 \textmu m at its focus, propagating the resultant HHG emission a distance of 1 m into the far-field \cite{Guizar-Sicairos:04}, and radially integrating the spectral beamfront.
+All spectra are normalized according to the integrated HHG emission above harmonic order 3.

+From Fig. \ref{fig:farFieldComparison} (a), it is immediately apparent that the use of ultrafast dephasing times significantly underestimates HHG emission above the minimum band gap near harmonic order 11 when compared with the spectrum obtained after simulating far-field propagation.
+This can be understood by recognizing that ultrafast dephasing times $\sim 1$ fs are comparable to some recollision trajectory excursion times.
+The use of ultrafast dephasing times suppresses these trajectories and, therefore, their respective HHG emission which otherwise survives far-field propagation.
+In contrast, the spectrum calculated with a spatially-dependent dephasing mechanism shown in (b) agrees with the spectrum obtained after simulating far-field propagation for all harmonic orders.
+By maintaining nearly full coherence for lattice site separations below the dephasing boundary, only highly divergent HHG emission from distantly-separated coherences which is not observed experimentally is suppressed and there is no artificial suppression of trajectory dynamics within the dephasing boundary.

-We emphasize here that $\hat{w}^{(W)}$ is not a phenomenological representation of dynamics beyond the independent-particle approximation used in the model.
+We emphasize that our approach to dephasing is not a phenomenological incorporation of microscopic dynamics beyond the independent-particle approximation.
 The decoherence introduced by $\hat{w}^{(W)}$ is instead motivated by the expectation that destructive interference will suppress emission from large electron-hole separations which exhibit large polarization-induced phase differences.
-This mechanism is similar to the use of propagation effects to suppress high-order returns in gas-phase HHG.
-Importantly, full coherence is maintained in our simulations for electron-hole separations for which the polarization-induced phase difference varies sufficiently slowly and $n \le n_0$.
-Due to this, the intensity of the HHG spectra calculated in the Wannier basis is orders of magnitude greater than that calculated from the Bloch basis whilst maintaining a clear harmonic harmonic structure.
+In this regard, our approach is analogous to the use of complex absorbing potentials to mimic propagation effects \cite{doi:10.1063/1.1517042} and obtain clear harmonic spectra in gas-phase HHG.
+At the same time, our approach opens a natural avenue for introducing microscopic dephasing mechanisms associated with crystal imperfections, other electrons, or phonons, as these are naturally expressed via real-space free paths.
+When expressed in reciprocal space, space-dependent dephasing naturally leads to dephasing rates growing as crystal momenta move far away from the minimum band gap.